 Checklist to File a 1040EZ

-Form 1040EZ is the shortest and most basic tax form a taxpayer can use to report their income to the IRS.
-Tax payers that are new to the workforce and those with uncomplicated tax situations will often qualify to use the 1040EZ.
-The form isn't eligible to be used by everyone, so it is important that you know whether you qualify to use it before taking the time to fill it out.
-See the checklist of eligibility requirements below:
+Prior to this change, the Form 1040EZ was the shortest and most basic tax form a taxpayer can use to report their income to the IRS.
+Taxpayers that were new to the workforce and those with uncomplicated tax situations often qualified to use the 1040EZ.
+The form wasn't eligible to be used by everyone, you find a list of some of the eligibility requirements below:

 To be eligible to file a Form 1040EZ:

 - Must be U.S. citizen or have legal resident status.

 - Tax filers must be age 65 or younger.

 - You can only file single or married filing jointly.
 If you have any other status, such as head of household or widower, you cannot use the Form 1040EZ.